[From Chitkul: The last village of Kinnaur, Himachal to Harsil via Lamkhaga Pass (5284mtr)] [MAY-June 2015]

 28th May: Reach Base Camp Chitkul by road from Shimla

-Pahadi Hospitality at its best: All restaurants were closed by the time we reached Shimla.
+Pahari Hospitality at its best: All restaurants were closed by the time we reached Shimla.
 After searching for food nearby passport office without any vehicle(our driver had left after dropping us at the hotel) we failed to get one.
-It was 12am,the hotel manager and his assistant had to specially prepare rice and dal for us from their own personal kitchen.
+It was 12 am, the hotel manager and his assistant had to specially prepare rice and dal for us from their own personal kitchen.

 KALPA – Hike to CHAKKA KANDA (~4000mtr)- KALPA and drive to CHITKUL

 Chakka is a small peak which lies behind and above Kalpa town.
-Though a small hike for little bit more than 1000mtr, its a very good place for acclimatization for all the trekkers/travellers in that region.
-Just below the peak, lies Chakka Kanda, a lake which is culturally important for Kinnauris.
+Though a small hike for a little bit more than 1000mtr, it is a very good place for acclimatization for all the trekkers/travelers in that region.
+Just below the peak, lies Chakka Kanda, a lake that is culturally important for Kinnauris.
 It takes 2 -3 hours to reach.

 Hotel to Chakka Kanda